smasongarrison/syllabi/MegaSyllabus.md

 [Note: Answer Adapted from Florida State University Canvas Support](https://support.canvas.fsu.edu/kb/article/1068-students-make-sure-you-are-seeing-the-right-grades-in-canvas/)

-### How do I do this specific thing in Canvas?
+#### How do I do this specific thing in Canvas?

-Although I am not canvas tech support, here are some links...
+Check out the canvas [basic guides](https://community.canvaslms.com/t5/Canvas-Basics-Guide/tkb-p/basics)

 [How do I use the Global Navigation Menu?](https://community.canvaslms.com/docs/DOC-10603-4212710332)